-As you will no doubt be aware, the way we submit our VAT returns and tax returns is changing, known as Making Tax Digital.
-MTD requires businesses to keep records digitally.
+The way we submit our VAT returns and tax returns has changed.
+Making Tax Digital (MTD) requires businesses to keep records digitally.

 MTD came into play in April 2019 with the change of how to submit VAT returns.
 Previously, VAT returns were submitted using a portal on the HMRC website.
 Now they need to be submitted using a compliant software that allows you to link to your HMRC account.